Optimal Energy Efficiency with Delay Constraints for Multi-layer Cooperative Fog Computing Networks: System Model and Problem Formulation

 \subsubsection{Fog Node Processing}

 Fog node $j$ has capabilities denoted by a tuple $(R_{j}^{u},R_{j}^{d},R_{j}^{f})$ in which $R_{j}^{u}$, $R_{j}^{d}$, and $R_{j}^{f}$ are the total uplink rate, total downlink rate, and CPU cycle rate respectively.
-If task $I_i$ is processed at fog node $j$, then this node will allocate spectrum and computation resources for mobile device $i$, defined by a tuple $\mathbf{r}_{ij}=(r_{ij}^{u},r_{ij}^{d},r_{ij}^{f})$, in which $r_{ij}^{u}$, $r_{ij}^{d}$, $r_{ij}^{f}$ respectively are uplink, downlink, and CPU cycle rates for input, output transmissions, and task execution.
+If task $I_i$ is processed at fog node $j$, then the fog node will allocate radio/communications and computation resources for the mobile device/task $I_i$, defined by a tuple $\mathbf{r}_{ij}=(r_{ij}^{u},r_{ij}^{d},r_{ij}^{f})$, in which $r_{ij}^{u}$, $r_{ij}^{d}$, $r_{ij}^{f}$ respectively are uplink, downlink, and CPU cycle rates for input, output transmissions, and executing the task.
 In this case, the energy consumption at the mobile user is for both transferring input to and receiving output from fog node $j$, and the delay includes time for transmitting input, receiving output and task processing at the fog node.

-Let $e_{ij}^{u}$ and $e_{ij}^{d}$ denote the energy consumption for transmitting and receiving a unit of data, respectively.
+Various physical factors (i.e., channel fading, antenna gain, power level, circuit power, and active/receive time of transmitter/modem) affect energy efficiency of communication at each mobile device.
+These parameters are readily available at the physical layer can be captured through the energy required per up-/down-link (transmit/receive) bit.
+Note that the transmitting/receiving time at fog/cloud is relatively small compared with the channel coherence time so that the channel state can be assumed to be unchanged during transmission.
+Let $e_{ij}^{u}$ and $e_{ij}^{d}$ denote the energy consumption for transmitting and receiving a unit of data between the mobile device $i$ and the fog node $j$, respectively.
 The delay $T_{ij}^{f}$ and the consumed energy $E_{ij}^{f}$ of mobile device are given by:

 and

 where $E_{ij}^{u}=e_{ij}^{u}D_{i}^{i}$ and $E_{ij}^{d}=e_{ij}^{d}D_{i}^{o}.$